PacketFabric/terraform-provider-packetfabric/examples/use-cases/cloud_router_google_ipsec/README.md

 # Use Case: PacketFabric Cloud Router with Google and a VPN Connection

 This use case builds a PacketFabric Cloud Router between Google Cloud Platform and a branch location, on-premises users, or a remote data center.
-Terraform providers used: PacketFabric VPN connection and Google.
+Terraform providers used: PacketFabric IPsec connection and Google.

+:rocket: You can simplify the configuration and management of PacketFabric Cloud Routers by utilizing the [PacketFabric Terraform Cloud Router Module](https://registry.terraform.io/modules/PacketFabric/cloud-router-module/connectivity/latest).
+This module provides pre-defined configurations and workflows for provisioning cloud routers on the PacketFabric platform.

 ![Deployment Diagram](./images/diagram_cloud_router_google_vpn.png)